Density Calculator

 The momentum of an object can be changed by applying a force to the object.
 Likewise, the greater the force and the longer the time over which the force is applied, the greater the change in momentum will be.
 The change in momentum is equal to the impulse applied to the object.

-The Impulse calculator can be used to calculate the impulse by inputting mass, final velocity, and initial velocity
+Density calculator can be used to calculate the material's density by inputting the object's mass and volume